brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 ## Back in blue (#blue)

-We were sponsoring again this year, but had set it up before [the acquisition](/nanoglyphs/042-resumed#acquired) in June, so that our branding was still the old Crunchy Data like it's been every other year.
+We were sponsoring again this year, but had set it up before [the acquisition](/nanoglyphs/042-resumed#acquired) in June, so that our branding was still the old Crunchy Data colors like previous years.

 It was bittersweet.
 Great to be there again under our old banner, but Rails World will have the special distinction of being the last ever appearance of the Crunchy Data booth in the wild.
 I'm not sure what'll happen next year, but if we do come back, it'll be accompanied by snowflake iconography in baby blue, surrounded by a familiar halo of signature arrow glyphs.

-We went out for dinner at an Italian place along one Amsterdam's labyrinthine network of canals.
+We went out for dinner at an Italian place along one of Amsterdam's labyrinthine network of canals.
 We ask for the wine list.
 The waiter returns, and drops a crate of empty wine bottles onto the table.

 Love it.